amarbaliyan/youtube-automage/README.md

 # youtube-automage
-edit title and thumbnail of youtube video and print total view of video
+edit title and thumbnail of youtube video and print view count of video